-PK-8 and AE schools may display a Mission Specific Goal on the PMF.
+Schools may display a Mission Specific Goal on the PMF.
 These data are not included within the tiered PMF as they are unique to the individual school.
 When a school applies to display a Mission Specific Goal on the PMF, the school will also negotiate a performance display range with DC PCSB.
+The Mission Specific Goal must already be approved in the school's charter.
+Schools can apply to display a mission specific goal through DC PCSB's charter amendment process.